Anthys/Uranus-Viewmol/README.md

 #### Args frequently used

-- `-c` let you customize the process, to run only what you want.
+- `-c` lets you customize the process, to run only what you want.
 - `-away` send all process to the cluster, so you can shut down your computer and the whole calculation will continue.
-- `-n [name]` permits you to put the name and thus disable any input
+- `-n [name]` lets you to put the name and thus disable any input

 ### What it can do: